June 30, 2014 - July 17, 2014

 If you are accepted for the workshop you will receive instructions about how to proceed with the registration process through the University.
 Applications are accepted after the deadline on a space available basis.

-For visiting students there will be an orientation session on the evening of June 30.
+For visiting students there will be an orientation session on a date to be determined.
 In order to participate in the workshop you must be available Monday through Saturday from 10:00 AM to 6:00 PM.

 Private Lessons: The workshop fee includes three (3) private voice lessons with one of our master teachers.
 Our voice faculty is made up of professional singers who maintain private teaching studios while they pursue their performance careers.